-- Photos of neighboring property addresses (house to the left, right, and across the road) is preferred.
+- Photos of neighboring property addresses (house to the left, right, and across the road) are preferred.
 When the above is not available: - Photo of the subject's street sign.
-Provide a comment citing the source of verification i.e. neighbors or postal employee etc. - Plat or parcel map b) Interior Inspection Photos:
+Provide a comment citing the source of verification, i.e., neighbors or postal employee, etc. - Plat or parcel map b.
+Interior Inspection Photos

 Standard - Take photos of ALL rooms.
-If the angle is difficult to capture or portray the room, take multiple photos of a room.
+If the angle is difficult to capture or portray, take multiple photos of a room.
 The floor and at least two walls must be visible.
-If repair items have been noted, photos of noted repairs must be submitted.
+If notating repair items, submit photos of the noted repairs.